Tangled Paths: A Random Graph Model from Mallows Permutations: Conclusion Open Problems

 \section{Conclusion \& Open Problems}

-In this paper we introduced the $\cp(n,q)$ model, found a sharp threshold for the existence of cut vertices, determined the treewidth up to $\log$ factors, and proved bounds on the vertex expansion and diameter for restricted values of $q$.
-Our main observation is that the tangled path has three loosely defined regimes: \textit{path-like} when $0\leq q\leq 1- 1/\log n$, \textit{intermediate} where $ 1- 1/\log n\leq q\leq 1- 1/n $, and \textit{expander-like} if $1-1/n \leq q \leq 1$.
-In the path-like regime suitably spaced sections of the tangled path behave independently and in the expander-like regime one should be able to couple to the uniform case.
+In this paper we introduced the $\cp(n,q)$ model, found a sharp threshold for the existence of cut vertices, determined the treewidth up to a $\log$ factor, and proved bounds on the vertex expansion and diameter for restricted values of $q$.
+Roughly speaking, the tangled path has three regimes: \textit{path-like} when $0\leq q\leq 1-\Theta(1/\log n)$, \textit{intermediate} where $ 1- \Theta(1/\log n)\leq q\leq 1- \Theta(1/n) $, and \textit{expander} if $1-\Theta(1/n) \leq q \leq 1$.
+In the path-like regime there are no long edges and lots of independence, and in the expander regime one should be able to couple to the uniform case.
 The intermediate regime seems to be the trickiest and most interesting to analyze.

 There are a wealth of open problems for $\cp(n,q)$ as one could study the effect of $q$ on almost any graph property/index of interest for sparse graphs.
-One fundamental problem is to determine the number of edges in $\cp(n,q)$ (recall that we disregard multi-edges).
+One fundamental problem is to determine the number of edges in $\cp(n,q)$, recalling that we disregard multi-edges.
 This deceptively non-trivial problem is related to clustering of consecutive numbers in Mallows permutations \cite{pinsky}.
-It would also be interesting to close the gap for treewidth by obtaining tight bounds for all $q$.
+It would also be nice to close the gap for treewidth by obtaining tight bounds for all $q$.

-Theorem \ref{prop:sep} proves that $q=1-\frac{\pi^2}{ 6\log n}$ is a sharp threshold for containing a single vertex whose removal separates the graph into two macroscopic components.
+Theorem \ref{prop:sep} proves that $q=1- \pi^2/(6\log n)$ is a sharp threshold for containing a single vertex whose removal separates the graph into two macroscopic components.
 A key open problem is to determine if there is a notion of monotone property in the setting of tangled paths which guarantees the existence of a threshold (or even a sharp threshold).
 One candidate feature (for a property to be monotone with respect to) is the number of inversions in the permutation generating $\cp(n,q)$.
 However, one issue with parameterizing by the number of inversions is the fact that the tangled paths generated by $\sigma=(\sigma_1, \dots, \sigma_n)$ and its reverse $\sigma^{R}=(\sigma_n, \dots, \sigma_1)$ are isomorphic, but the number of inversions may differ greatly as $\inv(\sigma^R)=\binom{n}{2}-\inv(\sigma)$.